-Doing the White Thing
+Doing the White Thing!

 White is never boring, in fact it can be very dramatic.
 The addition of textures and material can create a warmth rather than an uninviting sterility.
 White can be minimal without being cold.

 Painting a room white can give such flexibility as it is a blank canvas.
-But don’t be fooled as all whites are not equal.
+But don’t be fooled; all whites are not treated equally.
 Benjamin Moore alone has 200 different shades of white.
 Long associated with cleanliness, purity and softness, white is endlessly versatile.
 White is actually a palette of colours which can create different effects, depending on how they are used and the room’s exposure and reflective effects of the flooring, ceiling and furnishings.
 Cool whites have grey, blue or green undertones and can either be crisp or dull.
 Warm whites have a yellow, peach or beige cast.
-These tones create a soft look but can lose lustre depending on the natural light.
+These tones create a soft look but can loose lustre depending on the natural light.
 If a modern crisp look is what you are trying to achieve, move toward the bright cool whites.
 If you are mixing antiques and creating a softer more romantic look, stick to the creamier whites.